rackerlabs/docs-developer-blog/_posts/2018-08-16-oms-rollback.md

 of these ways.
 Although change can be difficult, it’s often for the best.
 Accomplishing great things requires us to push beyond our comfort zones.

 Rolling back a system after an upgrade is one such change.
-For example, TriCore, which Rackspace acquired in 2017, implemented a restoration and recovery rollback for Oracle Management Service (OMS), Oracle Management Repository (OMR), and Oracle Management Agent (OMA).
+For example, TriCore, which Rackspace acquired in 2017, implemented a restoration and recovery rollback for Oracle Management Service (OMS), Oracle Management Repository (OMR), and Oracle Management Agent (OMA) in 2017.

-TriCore came to this decision after some time using the current version because the company felt that it wasn't stable.
-For example, they experienced certain issues that were not encountered on version 12cR5.
-As a result, they decided to rollback completely to the existing 12cR5 environment.
+TriCore came to this decision after using version 13c for some time because they felt that it wasn't stable.
+For example, they experienced certain issues that didn't occur on version 12cR5.
+As a result, they decided to roll back completely to the 12cR5 environment.

-You may be having a similar experience with Oracle Enterprise Manager (OEM) 13c.
-While rolling back might be a challenge in the short-term, it will yield positive results in the long run.
+You may be having a similar experience with Oracle Enterprise Manager OEM13c.
+While rolling back might be painful in the short-term, it will yield positive results in the long run.

 ![A visualization of the OMS rollback from 13c to 12c]({% asset_path 2018-08-16-oms-rollback/picture1.png %})